Our orders are arriving and the weather is more “spring like” now.

 Plant care involves pruning, fertilizing, pest control, soil amendments, and other treatments of shrubs and trees.
 If your tree or shrub is in poor soil, we can remove that soil with our air spade and replace it with good amended soil with out harming the tree.
 Your plant’s health will improve.

 The use of specialized fertilizers at appropriate times will help tree defenses against pests.
-Currently this is one of the best treatments against the new Beech Leaf Disease coming our way soon.

 Christmas Trees